mendsley/bsdiff/README.md

 I've exposed relevant functions via the `_stream` classes.
 The only external dependency not exposed is `memcmp` in `bsdiff`.

+This library generates patches that are not compatible with the original bsdiff tool.
+The impompatibilities were motivated by the patching needs for the game AirMech <https://www.carbongames.com> and the following requirements:

+* Eliminate/minimize any seek operations when applying patches
+* Eliminate any required disk I/O and support embedded streams
+* Ability to easily embed the routines as a library instead of an external binary
+* Compile+run on all platforms we use to build the game (Windows, Linux, NaCl, OSX)

 Compiling
 ---------
 The libraries should compile warning free in any moderately recent version of